charypar/immutable/README.md

 The collection essentially becomes a value, the same way a number is.
 The trick preventing the necessity of copying is structural sharing, which is why all of the data structures are implemented as trees.

 ## Usage

-Immutable is trying to follow the standard library interface to collections closely, except for cases where that isn't possible.
+Immutable is a set of header files you can use in your project.
+Data stractures are trying to follow the standard library interface to collections closely, except for cases where that isn't possible.

 Consider a persistent map example:

 ```cpp
 #include "immutable"